-- Children are prepared for home, with clean faces, hands and clothes if required. - Only persons aged over 16 years should normally collect children.
+- Children are prepared for home, with clean faces, hands and clothes if required. - If a child is collected later than the 5 minutes after the session end time, the time is recorded on the register. - Only persons aged over 16 years should normally collect children.
 If a parent has no alternative, then this is agreed with the setting manager and a risk assessment completed and signed by the parent.
 In all cases the setting manager will ask the parents to ensure that in future alternative arrangements are made.
 If the parent is under 16 years of age a risk assessment will be completed.
 No child will be collected by anyone who has not reached 14 years of age.
 The risk assessment should take account of factors such as age/vulnerability of child, journey travelled, arrangements upon leaving the setting to go home/elsewhere.

 - Educators verbally exchange information with parents. - If someone other than the key person is with the child at the end of the day, the key person should pass general information to the other staff or write a note for the parents.
-Confidential information should be shared with the setting manager to pass on.
+Confidential information should be shared with the setting manager to pass on. - If a parent wishes to speak to a member of staff at the end of the session, they will be asked to wait until staff can continue with departures safely to release the staff member. - Staff to ensure that all accident and incident forms are signed by parents/carers upon collection and they receive a copy.